-A highly diverse city, Dakar reveals a mix of African, European, and Middle Eastern influences that are perhaps most apparent in the cuisine and nightlife.
-You’ll find restaurants serving local seafood cooked French style, exquisite street food in unexpected places, and locals sipping Moroccan mint tea in cafes.
+A highly diverse city, Dakar reveals a mix of African, European and Middle Eastern influences that are perhaps most apparent in the cuisine and nightlife.
+You’ll find restaurants serving local seafood cooked French-style, exquisite street food in unexpected places and locals sipping Moroccan mint tea in cafes.
 In short, there is something for every palate.

-The architecture also varies widely, from stately cathedrals to majestic mosques, with plenty of colonial buildings converted into museums, hotels, and restaurants.
+The architecture also varies widely, from stately cathedrals to majestic mosques, with plenty of colonial buildings converted into museums, hotels and restaurants.

 In essence, Dakar is a cultural melting pot.
-There’s the Villages des Arts, which focuses on showcasing the work of local artists, as well as the markets of Medina, a neighborhood that also boasts the impressive Grande Mosquée de Dakar.
+There’s the Villages des Arts, which focuses on showcasing the work of local artists; as well as the markets of Medina, a neighbourhood that also boasts the impressive Grande Mosquée de Dakar.
 In the evenings, immerse yourself in Dakar’s vibrant nightlife scene, a mix of cool, low-key lounges and famous venues.
 Thoissane, for example, owned by musician and singer Youssou N’Dour, is known throughout the country as the best place to experience Senegalese music.

 Don’t book a flight to Dakar without visiting the coast.
 As you’d expect from a city on a peninsula, there are wonderful bays and beaches to choose from.
 If you want to experience true seclusion, go island hopping.
 Ngor Island, just off the coast of Dakar, is a tiny stretch of land that’s ideal for getting away from it all.
 Check into a surf lodge and spend your days catching waves, and your evenings tucking into some tasty fish fresh off the boat.